att/qujata/README.md

 We suggest using the docker-compose distribution via the instructions below, but there is also a [Development Installation](#development) procedure if you’d prefer to run the Qujata in development mode.

-1. To start, clone the qujata repository.
+1. To start, clone the qujata repository:
 ```bash
 git clone https://github.com/att/qujata.git
 cd qujata